Publishing and Licensing

 You can set up a licensing agreement with us to produce one of our plays (either written by a member or members of Triple Take Productions and/or previously produced by the company).

 Generally, professional performances fees are $100 advance, and 7% of the box office or $25/performance – whichever is more.
 For amateur productions, the fees are $75 advance, and 5% of the box office or $19/performance – whichever is more.
 Royalties go up if the performance is extended.
 You must buy our authorized scripts, available through lulu.com.

-Email us at email@example.com with the information below and we’ll get back to you with a quote and to negotiate a contract based on the production (amateur or professional), number of performances (including any rehearsals with audience), number of seats in your venue, and your general admission price. .
+Email us at firstname.lastname@example.org with the information in the right column, and we’ll get back to you with a quote and to negotiate a contract based on the production (amateur or professional), number of performances (including any rehearsals with audience), number of seats in your venue, and your general admission price.
 If you agree, we will follow up with an Agreement and Paypal payment information (for advance payment only).
 Future payments (royalties) must be made by cheque or money order after the completion of each performance week.

 The novelization of the play by Regan W. H. Macaulay with music by Scott McCord is available through Lulu and Amazon!